|DMNA Home page||More News Stories|

 Despite these changes, renovations will preserve the Art Deco armory’s historic nature, said Lt.
 Col. James C. Gonyo II, deputy brigade commander of the 369th Sustainment Brigade.

 "I think from the unit perspective, the importance of preserving the building would be to display the history of the unit, building the esprit de corps," Gonyo said.
 "It gives us a reflection back into the past.
 It makes soldiers aware and proud of the patch that they’re wearing."
-The 369th became famous during World War 1 when its Soldiers received 171 medals for valor and fought in World War II, Iraq and Afghanistan.
+The 369th became famous during World War 1 rdquo; when its Soldiers received 171 medals for valor rdquo; and fought in World War II, Iraq and Afghanistan.

 Since then, Soldiers from the 369th Sustainment Brigade have been involved in joint exercises in Africa and responded to state emergencies.
 During the New York National Guard’s response to Superstorm Sandy in October and November 2012, the 369th Sustainment Brigade played a key role in delivering relief supplies across New York City.
 Renovations will make the armory more adaptable in future missions, Cleaveland said.
 The building will receive a simulated firing range, a new telecommunications system, and two generators placed on the rooftop.